 Track is a fascinating sport that requires mental toughness and the ability to overcome adversity.
-The Greeks knew this and chose Track and Field as the key sport for Olympic competition.

 Track is not a complicated sport.
-Track athletes don’t need to learn complicated plays, study films to determine team tendencies, or change offensive and defensive techniques every week to exploit the weakness of the competitor.
+Track athletes don’t need to learn complicated plays, study films to determine team tendencies, or change offensive and defensive techniques every week to exploit the weakness of their next competitor.
 Track participants main goal is to convert innate talents, strong discipline, and hard work into maximum performance.